xatkit-bot-platform/xatkit/README.md

 ## Contributing

-You want to contribute to Xatkit?
+Do you want to contribute to Xatkit?
 We would love to hear from you.
 Remember that there are [many ways to support open source projects](https://livablesoftware.com/5-ways-to-thank-open-source-maintainers/) beyond committing code!.
 Talking about Xatkit, writing documentation, contributing examples,... all are great ways to help us.

-When contributing code, please first discuss the change you wish to make, starting by opening an issue, with us before making the change so that we can advise you on the best way to proceed with your bug fix or new feature idea.
+When contributing code, please first discuss the change you wish to make with us.
+Start by opening a descriptive issue so that we can advise on the best way to proceed with your bug fix or new feature idea.
 Then, once done, create the pull request on the specific repository you changed and we'll start a code review process with you.

 Take a look at all the people that it's already part of our Xatkit community!